Lady Chatterley's Lover: Characters

 Michaelis: A successful Irish playwright.
 He has a brief relationship with Connie and proposes to her, but Connie sees him as a slave to success and devoid of passion.

 Hilda Reid: Connie's older sister by two years.
 Hilda shares the same intellectual upbringing as Connie, but she looks down on Connie's relationship with Mellors due to his lower-class status.
 However, she eventually supports Connie.

 Sir Malcolm Reid: The father of Connie and Hilda.
 He is a renowned painter and a sensual aesthete.
 He finds Clifford weak and immediately warms to Mellors.

 Tommy Dukes: Clifford's friend and a brigadier general in the British army.
 He talks about the importance of sensuality but is personally detached from sexuality, only engaging in intellectual discussions.

 Charles May, Hammond, Berry: Clifford's young intellectual friends.
 They visit Wragby and participate in meaningless discussions about love and sex.

 Duncan Forbes: Connie and Hilda's artist friend.
 He paints abstract art, and at one point was in love with Connie.
 Connie initially claims she is pregnant with his child.

 Bertha Coutts: Mellors' wife.
 Although she doesn't appear in the novel, her presence is felt.
 Separated from Mellors due to sexual incompatibility, she spreads rumors about Mellors, leading to his dismissal from his job.

 Squire Winter: A relative of Clifford.
 He strongly believes in the old privileges of the aristocracy.

 Daniele and Giovanni: Venetian gondoliers who serve Hilda and Connie.
-Giovanni hopes the women will pay him to sleep with them, but he is disappointed.
+Giovanni hopes the women will pay him to have sex with them, but he is disappointed.
 Daniele reminds Connie of Mellors, as he is seen as a "real man."